cybertraining-dsc/fa20-523-319/project/project.md

 ## 3. Overview of CheXpert Dataset

-CheXpert is a large public dataset for chest radiograph interpretation, consisting of 224,316 chest radiographs of 65,240 patients labeled for the presence of 14 observations as positive, negative, or uncertain [^3].
+CheXpert is a large public dataset.
+It contains an interpreted chest radiograph consisting of 224,316 chest radiographs of 65,240 patients labeled for the presence of 14 observations as positive, negative, or uncertain [^3].

+Figure 2 shows the CheXpert labels.

 ![Figure 2](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/chest_disease.png)